 The Foundation uplifts communities through its “Village Development Model” by providing them with sustainable access to their most basic needs.
 This includes but is not limited to access to clean water, access to solar power, improved sanitation to reduce incidence of disease and improved living conditions to foster a sense of pride.We also recruit international and local volunteers to enrich these communities through education, health initiatives, skills sharing and technical expertise.
 Our volunteers are enmeshed in these communities for a six month period to ensure they have a meaningful impact.
 The National Standards for Volunteer Involvement (2015) attest to the valuable contribution that volunteers make toward the attainment of an organisations goals by extending the capacity of the organisation through their time, skills, expertise and points of view.
 GFF works to embody these standards in all its engagements with volunteers and considers volunteers as a vital part of its strategy.

 Pioneer GFF Representative for Sri Lanka, Tharaka Munidasa, and Project Coordinator, Pavithra Gunasekara

 The Glenn Family Foundation (GFF) has selected Sri Lanka as the next destination for our HELPS programme.
 This programme aims to empower and uplift vulnerable communities by providing them with sustainable access to their most basic needs.
 This includes but is not limited to access to clean water, access to solar power, improved sanitation to reduce incidence of disease and improved living conditions to foster a sense of pride.

-We also recruit volunteers to enrich these communities through education, skills sharing and technical expertise.
-Our volunteers are enmeshed in these communities for a six month period to ensure they have a meaningful impact.
+We also recruit representatives to enrich these communities through education, skills sharing and technical expertise.
+Our representatives are enmeshed in these communities for a six month period to ensure they have a meaningful impact.
 We are entering Sri Lanka as a new location and looking for volunteers to develop our projects there.